 Not that she wasn’t good at other things.
 I mean, she could scull and write, but if she ever tells you she’s good at basketball, that’s just not true.
 I should know.
 I lost out on winning a car because she couldn’t make a lousy free throw.
 But she is personable.
 She has friends all over the country.
 She jokes that I’m her best friend from the second semester of her senior year in high school, but I don’t think that’s very funny.
 She does have friends, though, pretty much everywhere.
 Some of us think that this is just so she has a free place to stay…everywhere.

 And her kids are really special, and I guess she deserves some credit for that.
-Tiff graduated from Yale and got an MBA and is now married and in medical school, and Jonathon graduated from Penn, worked on the Olympics for NBC, has friends all over the place, and is living in New York, working on a startup.
-They’re not only smart, they’re good people, really decent people.
+Tiff graduated from Yale and got an MBA and is now married and in medical school, and Jonathon graduated from Penn, worked on the Olympics for NBC, has friends all over the place, and is living in New York, working as a freelance filmmaker for startups.
+Tiff and Jonathon are not only smart, they’re good people, really decent people.
 And her husband Jon’s a really good guy, yet in another college presidency, this time at Manhattanville north of NYC, and he’s still hanging out with her, so that must mean something.
 Jon was never fired from any of the colleges where he’s worked because Jean spilled something on someone important (although, the truth is, she has done that, but the colleges, and Jon, were quite forgiving).
 I heard she even learned to cook meatloaf (of course, anyone can cook something, but the question is, can you eat it…).
 But still, its neat to see someone you knew ‘way back when’ develop a new passion, something special.
 I mean, at fifty.
 Getting it in just under the wire, before the big chill.
 I hope she has a chance to make a lot more.

 So she made her first feature film.
 ADOPTED: For the Life of Me.
 She worked on it for four years.
 I know this because she didn’t visit her friends (like moi) for four years, and that was her excuse.
 “I’m working on this movie…” Right.
 But then I watched it.
 It follows this guy Dave who she met on an airplane (I mean, is that how all documentaries get made??).
 And the film lets us step into Dave’s shoes, and the shoes of other adoptees as they try to find out their own identities, and it grabs at your heart strings as you feel the hurt and the pain caused by the missing pieces of their lives, as these people try to understand the un-understandable.
 It doesn’t make any sense that a 92 year old woman can’t know who her own birthmother was.
 Through the film, you’re drawn into the agony and despair these state laws cause in the hearts of Dave and the other people we come to know.
 It’s been seen on PBS for the last four years.
-And now she’s finished another film, A Simple Piece of Paper, which I guess explains why I haven’t seen her for a while…
+And now she’s finished another film, A Simple Piece of Paper, which is also on PBS, and which I guess explains why I haven’t seen her for a while…

 Okay, finally, this is us.
 Note who’s manning the 35 mm camera.
 Ahem.